mferland/libzc/README.md

     yazc bruteforce -a -n -l8 -t4 archive.zip

+Try all password combinations using characters "abc123" up to a maximum of 10 characters with all available cores:

+    yazc bruteforce -c abc123 -l10 archive.zip

 ## Dictionary

 This mode tries all passwords from the given dictionary file.
 If no